How to Help a Teen With Anxiety (Parent Guide)

 Increased awareness of global or societal stressors

-For some teens, anxiety also has a biological component or is connected to other concerns like ADHD, depression, eating disorders, or chronic illness.
+For some teens, anxiety also has a biological component or is connected to other concerns like ADHD, depression, eating disorders, chronic illness, trauma, or family stressors (Walter et al., 2020).

 7 Ways to Help Your Teen With Anxiety